alemontn/alcochive/TO-DO.md

  * symlinks not yet implemented

- * binary files may be corrupted when creating/extracting

  * date last modified not yet implemented

  * xattrs not yet implemented (no idea what they even are)

 ### CLI:

- * reading (`-t`) only works for first file, and misreads the rest of the archive afterwards

- * bash cannot properly handle null bytes (`\0`) add will throw the error "ignored null byte in input", leading to a corrupted input/output

  * reading (`-t`) only displays filenames, no other info (permissions, owner, etc..)